Category of Astronomical Heritage: tangible immovable

 P.O.
 Box 9724, Station T, Ottawa, Ontario K1G 5A3, CANADA)

-- Transit instrument, Cooke of London,
+- 3-inch broken-type Transit instrument, made by Cooke & Sons of London (1890),

-used both at the Cliff Street and Dominion Observatories (CSTM 1976.0300) - Zenith telescope, Troughton & Simms of London, 1872 (CSTM 1972.0376)
+used both at the Cliff Street Observatory since 1890, and since 1905 at Dominion Observatory (CSTM 1976.0300) - Zenith telescope, Troughton & Simms of London (1872), (CSTM 1972.0376), aperture: 2 1/2-inches, focal length: 28-inches.
+Inscriptions: "T.S.
+394" and on the baseplate, "Fo.
+1".

 - Precision Sideral Pendulum Clock with vacuum, Sigmund Riefler of Munich (1902), (CSTM 1966.0545) - precision of 0.015 second per day